tchoi8/distributedwebofcare/_posts/2019-8-10-on-wyfy.md

 - History of Utopias and idealism
 - Hackers and counterculture
-- Suburbanization of the Web: Squarespace
+- The Whole Earth Catalogue
 - Information sovereignty
 - "[Information wants to be free](https://en.wikipedia.org/wiki/Information_wants_to_be_free)"
+- Suburbanization of the Web: Squarespace

 <br>